 Most computers that use Bitlocker have a special chip built into the motherboard, called the Trusted Platform Module or TPM.

 This chip stores parts of the encryption keys, and if it detects that someone is trying to gain unauthorized access to your computer, it will block it.

 The procedure for unlocking the drive to access its files depends on how Bitlocker has been set up.

 In some cases, it is sufficient to enter the password to access the drive.

 In other cases, you will need to insert a preconfigured USB drive before turning on the computer, and if the USB drive is not connected to the computer, you will be locked out.

 Ransomware attacks continue to pose a serious threat to businesses, consumers and local governments.

 If your computer or computer network has been attacked, there is a big chance that you may not be able to access it again.

-However, some reputable companies provide free tools that may be able to decrypt some or all of your files.
+However, some reputable companies provide free tools that may be able to ransomware decryption some or all of your files.

 The success of using these tools will depend on the version of the malware used to attack your systems.